Client FAQs

 In certain circumstances and if therapeutically indicated, during the course of treatment the treating Psychologist may wish to briefly involve the partner of a client however this should not comprise the primary focus of a course of treatment under Better Access.

-• Provisional psychologists have undertaken 4-6 years of training and are now working under supervision with a very experienced psychologist.
-This means that there are two psychologists managing and supporting your care.
+Provisional psychologists have undertaken 4-6 years of training and are now working under supervision with very experienced psychologists.
+This means that there are at least two psychologists managing and supporting your care.
 This is the final stage for Psychologist to gain full registration.

 Provisional Psychologists can also accept referrals via Workcover, NDIS, and some EAP’s.